 UTA understands that sometimes challenges arise that prevent you from continuing your degree.
 When that happens, we're here to help you get back on track, back in classes, and across the stage at graduation as soon as possible.

 You're a returning student, or former student, if you have not been enrolled at UTA for one calendar year.
 You must reapply for admission by submitting a new Apply Texas application and a new application fee to the Office of Admissions, Records and Registration.
-Applications are being accepted for future terms, including Summer 2018, Fall 2018, and Spring 2019.
+Applications are being accepted for future terms.

 If you have not attended another college or university since last attending UTA you only need to submit a new application and pay the application fee.
 We encourage you to apply by the preferred application deadline date to ensure adequate processing time.